Stormpass/node-red-contrib-amqp/README.md

 and

 + upgrade amqplib so you can use it with node10+
-+ fixed direct routing publish issues;
++ fixed direct routing publish issues

 AMQP nodes for node-red